Child and Family Policy Update

 Native American Child Protection Act Passes House and Senate Committees

 The Native American Child Protection Act, H.R.
 663, was reintroduced by original co-sponsor Representative Ruben Gallego (D-AZ) on January 31, 2023, and Senator Lujan introduced a companion bill in the Senate, S. 2273.
-The legislation reauthorizes the two grant programs and the national resource center for tribes, clarifies that cultural programs and services may be used in the grant programs, and increases the funding authority Congress has to appropriate funding for the tribal grants authorized in the legislation.
+The legislation reauthorizes the two grant programs and the National Resource Center for Tribes, clarifies that cultural programs and services may be used in the grant programs, and increases the funding authority Congress has to appropriate funding for the tribal grants authorized in the legislation.
 This is some of the only dedicated tribal funding regarding access for child abuse prevention and child abuse victim treatment.
 The legislation was introduced in the last Congress and was approved by the House of Representatives and the Senate Committee on Indian Affairs.

 The impact of deleting the funding authorization levels and years authorized continues over two decades of not having a current authorization for these critical grant programs.
 While Congress will sometimes appropriate funding for federal grant programs that are not authorized, it sends a message that these grant programs are not a priority and creates barriers to getting sufficient appropriations funding in the future.